There are some accounting terms that are difficult for us non-accountant types to wrap our heads around. Deferred revenue is definitely one of them.

-Sometimes called deferred income, or unearned revenue, deferred revenue is money a company has received for goods/services that haven’t been delivered to the customer—revenue that hasn’t been earned yet.
+Sometimes called deferred income or unearned revenue, deferred revenue is money a business has received for products or services that haven’t yet been delivered to the customer—revenue that hasn’t been earned yet.

 Revenue recognition principle

 If you’re like me, you’re probably wondering why you can’t just record the revenue when you receive the money.
-It’s because of the revenue recognition principle which states you should only record revenue that is not only realized (cash has been received) but earned (a good/service has been provided).
+It’s because of the revenue recognition principle which states you should only record revenue that’s not only been realized (cash has been received) but also earned (a product/service has been provided).

-Knowing how to deal with deferred revenue properly is a very big part of the accounting for subscription businesses.
+Knowing how to deal with deferred revenue properly is a very big part of accounting for subscription businesses.

 Deferred revenue example

-Since deferred revenue represents the value of the services that are left to be delivered at a point in time, if I purchased the annual plan, my $3,828 would be added to both the cash account of the balance sheet and the deferred revenue line.
-Every month $319.00 would be moved out of deferred revenue and reported as revenue on the income statement.
+Since deferred revenue represents the value of the services that are left to be delivered at a point in time, if I purchased the GoToWebinar annual plan for up to 500 attendees:

 Manual nightmare for calculating deferred revenue

 You may be able to deal with this for a handful of customers, but hundreds?
 Thousands?
 No way.

-Adopting ASC 606 mean SaaS, IoT, or any other subscription-based businesses recognize their revenue in a way that is compliant, which requires the ability to track their earned and deferred revenue over the entire period of the subscription.
+Adopting ASC 606 mean SaaS, IoT, or any other subscription-based businesses need to recognize their revenue in a way that’s compliant, which requires the ability to track their earned and deferred revenue over the entire period of their customers’ subscriptions.

-An automated billing system that adheres to industry standard accounting practices is really the best option for a subscription based company.
-Since Fusebill was designed by accountants and backed by a general ledger, it is built to deal with complexities like deferred revenue so you don’t have to.
+An automated billing system that adheres to industry standard accounting practices is really the best option for a subscription based business to accurately recognize its revenue.